How do I become a Social Worker?

 Social work is a practice-based profession that promotes social change and development, supports human rights, and aims to empower individuals, groups and communities to take charge of their own lives within their own environment and social context.

-There are multiple entry routes to becoming a social worker, including an undergraduate degree, master’s degree, Tertiary degree and the HSE Social Work Apprenticeship program.
+There are multiple entry routes to becoming a social worker:

-If you have qualified or plan on qualifying outside of Ireland and would like further information, please click here.
+If you have qualified outside of Ireland, you will find further information here.

 Your role with the HSE